tushar-sharma/prep-coding/java/JavaQuestions.md

 The wrapper class in Java provides the mechanism to convert primitive into object and object into primitive.

-8. What's differnce between Stack Memory and Heap ?
+8. What's difference between Stack Memory and Heap ?

 Stack Memory is used for memory allocation and execution of thread.
 Access to this is faster than heap memory.